Ring Artifacts Removal Based on Implicit Neural Representation of Sinogram Data: Experiments

 In summary, when comparing the methods in Fig.~\ref{fig_8}, the method in Fig.~\ref{fig_8} (a) is relatively complex, achieving good stripe artifact removal results but still leaving slight ring artifacts.
-The methods in Fig.~\ref{fig_8} (b) and Fig.~\ref{fig_8} (c) require extensive parameter tuning to achieve satisfactory results.
-Methods in Fig.~\ref{fig_8} (d) to Fig.~\ref{fig_8} (g) leave some residual ring artifacts.
+The methods in Figs.~\ref{fig_8} (b) and (c) require extensive parameter tuning to achieve satisfactory results.
+Methods in Figs.~\ref{fig_8} (d) to (g) leave some residual ring artifacts.
 Fig.~\ref{fig_8} (h) provides the best ring artifact removal and the clearest reconstructed image.
 Comparative analysis shows that the proposed method effectively removes ring artifacts, whereas other methods leave varying degrees of ring traces in the reconstructed images.